-- Care Settings: All interactive testing will be performed for the following care setting: Ambulatory eyecare industry. - Test Environment: All interactive testing will be performed in a live, production environment. - Test Data: Interactive testing will be performed using test patient data in the live production environment in order not adversely impact patient care.
-All testing will be captured with Go-To-Meeting.
+- Care Settings: All interactive testing will be performed for the following care setting: Ambulatory - eyecare industry. - Test Environment: All interactive testing will be performed in a live, production environment. - Test Data: Interactive testing will be performed using test patient data in the live production environment in order not adversely impact patient care.